HaydenMacDonald/hmdrmd/README.md

 tinytex::install_tinytex()
 ```

-Once `hmdrmd` and `tinytex` are installed, you can access these templates in RStudio through File > New File > R Markdown... > From Template.
+Once `hmdrmd` and `tinytex` are installed, you can access these templates in RStudio through the following path:

+File > New File > R Markdown... > From Template.

 ![New R Markdown > From Template](scrnshts/templates.png)